-'The masters knew all about it,' said Nightingale.
-'After all, they'd once been sixth-formers themselves.'
+"The masters knew all about it," said Nightingale.
+"After all, they'd once been sixth formers themselves."

-As we reached a short wood-panelled landing I caught a flash of vestigia, lemon drops and sherbet, wet wool and the sound of running feet.
-I saw there were brass coat hooks lining both walls, and benches sized for adolescent boys to sit on and change their shoes.
-I brushed my fingertips on the wood, and felt instead the rough paper of the Beano and the Eagle.
+As we reached a short, wood-paneled landing I caught a flash of vestigia, lemon drops and sherbet, wet wool and the sound of running feet.
+I saw there were brass coat hangers lining both walls and benches sized for adolescent boys to sit and change their shoes.
+I brushed my fingertips on the wood and felt instead the rough paper of old comic books.

-'Plenty of memories,' said Nightingale when he saw me pause.
+"Plenty of memories," said Nightingale when he saw me pause.